kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

 });
 {% endprism %}

 We wrap our code in a self-enclosed function that will contain all our configs.
-These configs will be passed onto the `requirejs.config` object which, in turn, attaches itself to the browser's `window` object.

 {% prism javascript %}
 baseUrl: "/",